 - Radio interface for IEEE 802.15.4-2006 communication

 - GCC-specific initialization routines

-- Random interface for pseudo- and true- random number generation
+- Entropy for true random number generation

 - Settings service for non-volatile configuration storage